 But dogs are not only good at sniffing out skin cancer, some can also detect bladder, lung, breast, ovarian and colon cancer.
 In fact, a specially trained eight-year-old black Labrador named Panda correctly detected colorectal cancer in 33 out of 37 samples of people’s breath and stool that scientists had collected.
 Moreover, according to the article in the journal Gut published this year, Panda appeared to be highly accurate at detecting early-stage colorectal cancer.

 Dogs provide a calming, familiar presence that decreases stress and anxiety levels.
 One study revealed that Alzheimer’s patients who owned dogs had fewer anxiety-induced outbursts than Alzheimer’s patients without dogs.

 Dog ownership enables many – from adults to young children – to learn basic responsibility.
-From refilling the food bowl to giving the dog a bath, dog owning coaches responsibility because a dog fully relies on its owner for attention, meals and cleanliness.
+From refilling the food bowl to giving the dog a bath, dog owning coaches responsibility because a dog fully relies on its owner for attention, meals, and cleanliness.

-Getting a dog is a great decision but it comes with lot of responsibility.
+Getting a dog is a great decision but it comes with a lot of responsibility.
 In next post we will discuss are you ready to be a dog owner both emotionally, physically and financially.

 Read more about Liberty Pet Insurance at below link.